 The Directors have prepared the financial statements on a going concern basis which contemplates continuity of normal business activities and the realisation of assets and settlement of liabilities in the normal course of business.
-The Group recorded a net loss for the period of \$664,000, had a net positive cash flow of \$9,685,000 and had an overall net current asset position at 31 December 2021 of \$9,632,000.
+The Group recorded a net loss for the year of \$6,355,000, had a net decrease cash flow of \$5,304,000 and had an overall net current asset position at 31 December 2022 of \$4,269,000.
 The Board and management monitor the Group's cash flow requirements to ensure it has sufficient funds to meet its contractual commitments and adjusts its spending, particularly with respect to discretionary exploration activity and corporate expenditures.
-Supported by the cash assets at 31 December 2021 of \$9,685,000, the Group forecasts that over at least the next 12 months, it will have sufficient funds to meet its commitments and continue to pay its debts as and when they fall due.
+The Board have considered the cash implications of the Half Moon Prospect acquisition during January 2023 and the Entitlement Offer undertaken during March 2023.
+Supported by the cash assets at 31 December 2022 of \$4,381,000, the Group forecasts that over at least the next 12 months, it will have sufficient funds to meet its commitments and continue to pay its debts as and when they fall due.
 In line with industry practice, the Group would consider a combination of financing arrangements to meet future commitments, including but not limited to; borrowings, gas presales, farmouts and equity from new and existing shareholders.
 Accordingly, the Directors believe the going concern assumption is appropriate.